 This is a very complicated question.
 You know, a lotta ins, a lotta outs, lotta what-have-yous.
 We ship all over the world and will likely ship to your state/country.
 When in the checkout process, you will enter your shipping address and the website will give you a shipping rate.
 If for any reason, you have trouble getting rates from the website, please email us with your shipping address and we will research it further.

-Roller Derby is not just for girls, there are plenty of Men's Leagues popping up all over the world.
+Roller Derby is not just for girls, there are plenty of Men's and even Co-ed Leagues popping up all over the world.
 Female Derby just so happens to be the most popular kind of Roller Derby.
 That’s all we have to say about that.

 This depends on what kind of boot you have.
 For example, if you have a Luigino Boot you mold it by putting it into a special bag and placing it into a pot of boiling water.
-The Steam heats up the boot making it moldable and able to form to your foot.
-If you have a Bont boot, you can either place it in the oven at a low temperature or use a heat gun to warm it up making it able to be molded to your foot.
+The steam heats up the boot making it moldable and able to form to your foot.
+If you have a Mota boot, you can use a heat gun to warm it up making it able to be molded to your foot.
 If the skate you purchased didn't come with instructions, let us know and we'll find out for you!